jonlandrum/macchiato/README.md

 # Macchiato ☕

-A Java program that keeps your computer awake.
+A C++ program that keeps your computer awake.
 It works in one of two ways:

 * By occassionally entering a (generally) inocuous key (F15), or
 * By occassionally moving the mouse pointer slightly (one pixel)

-As it is impossible to predict every user's requirements, both options are included in the settings.
-The application defaults to the key press option.
-And because this is a Java application, almost all platforms are supported.
+As it is impossible to predict every user's requirements, both options are included in the settings; the default is the key press option.
+And because this program utilizes the Qt framework, almost all platforms are supported.

 ## License